backoffice/bot.roundlake.paymentui/README.md

 + Uses an api call to get related contacts and only gets parent/child relationships
 + Uses id 15 instead of 14 for partial payments
 + Uses the default payment processor

+Note to create a partially paid event registration: Register user on the backend and edit the amount under payment Information to be less than the Total Fees